windwood-xmu/coderbot/README.md

 **Program API**
 - [x] Rewrite cleanly the program API
-- [ ] Integrate the run/abort program feature
+- [x] Integrate the run/abort program feature (execution is done in a secure environment)

 **Web based UI**
 - [ ] Write the configuration page